otacke/H5PExtractor/readme.md

    By default, if that value is not set or no `$config` argument is passed, H5PExtractor will
-   - try to create/use a directory named `uploads` inside its main `h5p-extractor` directory.
+   - try to create/use a directory named `uploads` inside its main `h5p-extractor` directory,
-   - use a default render width of 1024 pixels
+   - use a default render width of 1024 pixels,
+   - use the default or set render width if no machineName specific render width was set for a particular content type,
-   - not apply and custom CSS
+   - not apply and custom CSS,
    - return base64 encoded representations of files inside the file if no Url to core, libraries or the content is set.